-Ophthalmic Partners of Pennsylvania and New Jersey provides cataract surgery using the newest and most up-to-date technology for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners provides cataract surgery using the newest and most up-to-date technology for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.

 Rapid changes in surgical technology leave all of us with too many choices and not enough information to make the right decision.
 Ophthalmic Partners is committed to working with each patient and individual.
 We will identify the significant issues, educate you about options, and help you choose what will work best for you.
 The physicians of Ophthalmic Partners perform an average of 3,000 cataract surgeries each year.
 In addition, Dr. Stephen Lichtenstein and Dr. Richard Tipperman focus predominantly on cataract surgery, with an emphasis on higher risk eyes and the management of complications.
 Dr. Tipperman was recently featured in an ABC News story on the latest advances in cataract laser surgery.
 Click here to read the story.